 Workforces are suddenly the 3rd highest priority of CEOs

 Luckily, CEOs today report their workforces to be their third highest priority, up 48% since 2021.
 This has resulted in a 54% increase in IC budgets in the same span of time.
 Today, nearly all companies see comms as owners of the corporate narrative.

 Given these developments, today’s communicators must partner with senior leadership, align on the strategic priorities, and ultimately shift people’s hearts and minds in a new direction.
 This is how communication will create impact, which is best manifest in employee behavior and real business success.

 If it sounds complicated, that’s because it is.
 Market researcher Forrester has pointed out that "communications professionals must navigate an increasingly complex digital channel landscape and messaging minefield."
 And despite their newfound seat at the table in the wake of the Covid-19 pandemic, communicators still report spending 75% of their time reacting to requests to "get stuff out."

 New tools for old challenges

-It’s these sorts of crucial challenges that motivated the big product announcements of the day.
+It’s these sorts of crucial challenges that motivated the big product announcements of VOICES London 2022.
 They were led by Staffbase Communications Control, a tool for orchestrating strategic planning across all organizational teams and channels.

 Lara revealed the omnichannel insights of another new Staffbase feature, Communications Intelligence, which "allows internal communicators to see which channel has the highest engagement."

-And there was also the big reveal of a new aspect of the Staffbase Studio, the Editorial Calendar, described as "one easy-to-use communications CMS to rule them all."
+And there was also the big reveal of a new aspect of the Staffbase Studio, the Editorial Calendar: "one easy-to-use communications CMS to rule them all."

 And that wasn’t all.
 Staffbase also introduced a suite of Communications Boosters to speed up your internal comms.
 These boosters include employee email, screens, social media channels, and SMS alerts - all designed to reach employees when it matters most.